Mean Sac Diameter Calculator

 What is a gestational sac in pregnancy?

 The gestational sac is what encloses the baby during pregnancy and is filled with amniotic fluid.
 During the first ultrasound a new mom-to-be receives, the doctor or nurse will likely comment on the presence or absence of a gestational sac.
 Whether or not the gestational sac is there is the earliest sonographic finding that can be made.
-It can also be used to estimate the gestational age of the baby.
+For that estimation, you can also use the gestational age calculator of the baby.
 It will appear on the sonogram as a white rim around a clear center.

 - Measuring the largest diameter; and